astrorama/PhosphorosDoc/source/user_manual/old/cli.rst

 **The configuration options are separated in the following sections:**

-- :ref:`config-section-BT-output`: Contains the parameters related with the output of the program
+- --ref--`config-section-BT-output`: Contains the parameters related with the output of the program

-- :ref:`config-section-BT-model`: Contains the parameters of the templates to calculate the photometry for
+- --ref--`config-section-BT-model`: Contains the parameters of the templates to calculate the photometry for

-- :ref:`config-section-BT-photometry`: Contains the parameters related with the photometry to be calculated
+- --ref--`config-section-BT-photometry`: Contains the parameters related with the photometry to be calculated

-- :ref:`config-section-BT-algo`: Contains options for controlling the algorithm used for the photometry calculation
+- --ref--`config-section-BT-algo`: Contains options for controlling the algorithm used for the photometry calculation

-- :ref:`config-section-BT-data`: Contains options related with data retrieval
+- --ref--`config-section-BT-data`: Contains options related with data retrieval

-.. _config-section-BT-output:

 Output Parameters section
 -------------------------